 Universities can now give them these tools.
 Tools that those students not only use during their university career, but for the rest of their lives.

 As well as benefiting students, universities will deliver major improvements in their own efficiency and effectiveness.
 It’s now possible to have higher security AND less friction in all interactions with students, staff and other organizations.
 They can also build on initiatives like the Groningen Declaration that seek to empower learners with their data.

 The beauty of an open standard approach is that there is effortless portability.
 Universities can become a leading issuer of credentials for their students, while enabling their digital lives to become more secure, frictionless, and privacy-enhancing.
 They’ll love you for it.
 And as others (like governments, banks, and secondary education institutions) issue credentials, you’ll be able to onboard new students more quickly and securely than ever before.

-To get started today, join Evernym’s Early Access Plan and start building your SSI strategy with the help of the world’s leading experts and a growing community of practitioners across the higher education category.
+To get started today, register a free developer account with Evernym and start building your SSI strategy with the help of the world’s leading experts and a growing community of practitioners across the higher education category.